alphagov/govuk-design-system/docs/logs.md

 ### How the filter turns the raw logs into fields

-Using filters we turn the raw log message into individual fields which can then be stored in elasticsearch and [queried in Kibana](#querying-and-visualising-logs-kibana).
+Using filters we turn the raw log message into individual fields which can then be stored in Elasticsearch and [queried in Kibana](#querying-and-visualising-logs-kibana).

 You can think of the input data as an object containing a message as a string, for this example we're using the [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format#Example).